-- Networking in itself does not really change vulnerabilities a lot, but: - Networking allows systems to grow more complex. - Complexity breeds vulnerabilities. - Non-networked systems becoming networked. - No security focus in these systems.
+- Constant flow of vulnerabilities in TLS, RPC, etc protocols require patching hosts - Networking allows systems to grow more complex. - Complexity breeds vulnerabilities. - Non-networked systems becoming networked. - No security focus in these systems.
 Should have been analysed before networked, but not always the case. - Can also become networked by accident. - Security awareness is increasing. - Modern software is more secure than old software. - Standard components are being used (good, but also increases probability of wide spread vulnerabilities).